canyilmaz9/javapath/README.md

 Rule: Subtract 5 from the entered number until the entered number is 0 or negative.
 Print the last value on the screen during each subtraction.
 After the number becomes negative or 0, add 5 again.
 Again, print the last value of the number to the screen with each addition.

+## TaksimetreHesaplayanProgram
+Write a program in Java that prints the taximeter amount according to the distance traveled (KM).
+Taximeter costs 2.20 TL per KM.
+The minimum payable amount is 20 TL.
+For fares under 20 TL, 20 TL will still be charged.
+Taximeter opening fee is 10 TL.

 ## TransposeOfTheMatrix
 Write a program in Java language to find the transpose of a matrix created with multidimensional arrays.